CronCats/docs/content/docs/pre-reqs-agent.md

 near login
 ```

-This command launches a web browser allowing for the authorization of a full access key to be copied locally
+This command launches a web browser allowing for the authorization of a full access key to be copied locally.